breatheco-de/content/src/content/lesson/what-is-javascript-learn-to-code-in-javascript.md

 ## But, What is coding?

-**Coding is not just HTML, CSS, or properties like Position and Display...
+**Coding is not just HTML, CSS, or properties like Position and Display....
 These languages were not specifically designed for developers, but rather, the means we use to render content in a browser.

 **Coding is making *the computer* "obey"...**